Wafelack/wlvm/README.md

 - mul \<register_a> \<register_b> : Multiplies the content of register_b to register_a
 - div \<register_a> \<register_b> : Divides the content of register_a by register_b
 - pop : Pops the stack
-- set \<register> \<integer> : Sets register's value to the specified integer
 - mov \<register_a> \<register_b> : Copies content of register_b in register_a
 - dst : Prints the stack
 - drg \<register> : Prints the content of the specified register
-- peek : Prints the value of the st register
 - hlt : Stops the program
 - tee \<register_a> \<register_b> : Test if register_a == register_b
 - tne \<register_a> \<register_b> : Test if register_a != register_b